miiieagle/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirrror_permissions script display hello mode as the same as olleh mode 11-directories_permissions script gives excute permission to all subdirectories of the current directory for the owner, the group owner and all other users
-12-directory_permission script creates my_dir directory with permission 751 in the working directory
+12-directory_permission script creates my_dir directory with permission 751 in the working directory 13-change_group script switches group owner from hello to school